-Each CS111 student will be given a password-protected account on the CS Dept file server (also known as nike.wellesley.edu and cs.wellesley.edu).
-You will have a limited amount of space on this server to store your course-related files.
+Each CS111 student will be given a password-protected account on the new CS Dept file server, puma.wellesley.edu You will have a limited amount of space on this server to store your course-related files.

 You are also expected to keep copies of all your course work on floppy disks or zip disks.
 Removable disks are a frail medium that you should handle carefully.
 Store and transport them in suitable protected containers.
 Do not subject them to temperature extremes, put them near magnetic fields, store them unprotected in your pockets, etc. Even if you handle floppy and zip disks carefully, they are still prone to failure.
 For this reason, you should regularly back up your floppy or zip disks!